adamripley98/nalda/README.md

 - [ ] Style about page
 - [ ] General clean up, get rid of console.logs and deal with errors better
 - [ ] Change title tag, description, other meta tags depending on the page
+- [ ] Get rid of redux capabilities of all components that don't use redux

 ## Bugs
 - [ ] Fix authentication route bug